What to Expect from WGS Core Courses

-Willamette University's Women's and Gender Studies classes are both engaging and challenging.
-Students can take classes which focus on a variety of topics, such as Feminist Theory, Gender and Sexuality in Greek Society, Psychology of Women and Gender and many others.
-Each class will provide different expectations and experiences.
-This page will show you a glance of what you could expect from WGS.
+Willamette University's Women's and Gender Studies core courses are both engaging and challenging.
+Each core course will provide different expectations and experiences.
+This page will show you a glance of what you could expect from WGS core courses.

 One component of Dr. Hobgood’s “Feminist Theory” course is to create a syllabus of one’s own design for a course that emphasizes feminist theory.
 Some students choose to draw heavily from our course reading list, while some find entirely different sources and topics that engage the central concepts, questions, and architecture of “feminism” more broadly.